ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 ### Who does screening?

 The account support team does screening.
-The Tournament Committee is completely uninvolved in screening.
+The Tournament Committee is completely uninvolved in this process.

 ### Who applies profile badges?